Frequently Asked Questions

 How do I schedule for classes?

 Did you know that you already have access to a tool that can help you answer questions about majors and degree requirements?
-Prepare for your Orientation scheduling session by exploring DegreeWorks.
+Prepare for your scheduling session at NSO by exploring DegreeWorks.
 DegreeWorks is an online advising tool that lets you track your progress toward graduation.
 It’s like a GPS to your future — and the DegreeWorks video will show you how start your journey now, before you even arrive on campus.
 You can access DegreeWorks using your WVU Login.
 You can also find and view the program of study for your major in the undergraduate catalog.

 What if I want to change my major?

 If you are considering a major change, please do so at least one week before your Orientation session.
 Not sure what you want to study?
 Use Career Services' FOCUS2 exam to explore majors and career paths.

 The Family Educational Rights and Protection Act, or FERPA, protects your rights as a student.
 If you want to share your WVU information (including academics, financial aid, housing and your student account) with your parents or guardians, you can grant them full or partial access in the Parent/Guest Portal.
 Once you submit, your parent or guardian will also need to finalize their access.
 Be sure to set a FERPA passphrase in case your parent or guardian needs to contact University offices on your behalf.
 Full instructions can be found at the Parent/Guest Portal website.

 How often should I check my WVU email?

 It is important to access your WVU email daily.
 Log in at WVU Portal to access your email and student account.

 How do I submit proof of health insurance and immunizations?